GitMulC/magiccart/README.md

 - I would like to implement more sellers on the site.
 So not only one vendor would be posting cards to sell.

+- The mail list would ideally send out information to people on it about the site, sales, down time etc. This is definitely a feature to implement in the near future.

+- The ability to add and remove wishlist items for easily and fluidly.

 ## Technologies

 - Django was used as the web framework for this project.
 [Django](https://www.djangoproject.com/)